-Missed work shall be made up for all absences, including suspension, except when out-of-school suspension results from in-school-suspension (see page 20).
+Missed work shall be made up for all absences, including suspension, except when out-ofschool suspension results from in-school-suspension.
 It is the student's and/or parent's responsibility to request and pick up assignments during the suspension period.
 Work is due upon return to school after the suspension.
 Each student shall receive full credit for such work.